Temple of the dawn

-In 1768, when King Taksin planned to move the capital from Ayutthaya to Thonburi he travelled down the Chao Phraya River by boat, arriving at dawn at an old wat where he paid his respects.
-He later named the temple Wat Jang -- a name later changed again to Wat Arun -- both of which mean "Temple of Dawn".
-The royal grade temple remains one of Bangkok’s signature landmarks and is well worth an up-close look.
+In 1768, when King Taksin travelled down the Chao Phraya River in search of a site for the new capital, he arrived at dawn at an old wat where he paid his respects.
+He re-named it Wat Jaeng—a name later changed again to Wat Arun—both of which roughly translate as “Temple of Dawn.”
+It remains one of Bangkok’s signature landmarks and is well worth an up-close look.

 After the dramatic fall of Ayutthaya in 1767, a seasoned general, Taksin, became king after the repulsion of Burmese forces from Siam.
 He built a modest palace on the west bank of the Chao Phraya in Thonburi, making Wat Jaeng the royal temple, but was executed 15 years later after his court alleged that he had lost his mind.
 King Rama I then moved the royal palace—and the sacred Emerald Buddha—across the river to their current locations.

 Renaming the wat after Aruna, the Hindu god of the rising sun, King Rama II initiated new construction in the early 19th century.
 The main feature was a corncob-shaped prang in the Khmer design that stood 16 metres tall, which King Rama III later stretched to its current 80-metre height.
 Towering beside the river, the prang is arguably the most recognisable structure in Thailand—as important to Bangkok’s aesthetic identity as Big Ben is for London’s.